 This workshop is suitable for people who require a general knowledge of child protection or for those needing to refresh and update their knowledge of current legislation.
 When working with children and young people, it is likely that educators will be exposed to situations of concern involving children and families.
 It is therefore important to ensure all educators have the training and knowledge of their professional role in keeping children safe, as well as the ability to embed a child safe culture into the service to support the prevention of child abuse and neglect.
-This workshop provides participants with an overview of possible indicators of risk of harm, the processes involved with the documenting and reporting of indicators and applying ethical practices regarding child protection in line with relevant requirements.
+This workshop provides participants with an overview of the basic knowledge required to identify and respond to children and young people at risk of harm and manages their concerns in a legislative and ethical manner in accordance the Child and Young Persons (Care and Protection) Act 1998.